lfrommelt/DRL_project/README.md

 Usage examples for training the game can be found in `main.py` and an exemple evaluation in `bla.ipynb`.
 Pretrained models can be loaded from `/models`.
 For usage of individual classes and functions, please refer to the docstrings.

+During training and after each epoch a backup of the whole `LanguageGame` instance is saved in `default.pth`

 ## Results

 ## Discussion